peteroupc/peteroupc.github.io/bernoulli.md

 The algorithms as described here do not always lead to the best performance.
 An implementation may change these algorithms as long as they produce the same results as the algorithms as described here.

-The algorithms assume that a source of independent and unbiased random bits is available, in addition to the input coins.
+Most of the algorithms assume that a source of independent and unbiased random bits is available, in addition to the input coins.
 But in many cases, they can be implemented using nothing but those coins as a source of randomness.
 See the [**appendix**](#Randomized_vs_Non_Randomized_Algorithms) for details.

 Bernoulli factory algorithms that sample the probability _f_(_&lambda;_) act as unbiased estimators of _f_(_&lambda;_).
 See the [**appendix**](#Bernoulli_Factories_and_Unbiased_Estimation) for details.